opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 cd modules/matterhorn-admin-ui-ng
 export PATH=$PATH:node:node_modules/grunt-cli/bin
 ```
+*Note: The node and node_modules folders are created during the Maven build process.*

 *Note: We already had reports of Grunt behaving differently on different systems.
-Watch out for local-/system-installations of Grunt and or NodeJS as they can
+Watch out for local or system-wide installations of Grunt and/or NodeJS as they can
 change the build behavior of Admin UI NG.*

 Modifying Sources
 -----------------

-When you make changes to the sources it should be sufficient to rebuild the
+When you make changes to the sources, it should be sufficient to rebuild the
 Admin UI NG module and copy the packaged module file into the Opencast assembly.

 Example: